andis-sprinkis/snippet/sh_macos_bash_v_dl_cpl.md

-# Downloading and compile the version of GNU Bash shipped with Apple macOS
+# Downloading and compiling version of the GNU Bash shipped with Apple macOS

 As of 2023-11-28.